Act on Python scan results with the Upgrade Readiness App

 To make Python scripts dual-compatible, use a Python 2 or 3 compatibility utility such as six, provided by the Python Software Foundation.
 For more about the six library, see https://pypi.org/project/six/.

 If the Upgrade Readiness App identifies one or more Python scripts that are used in scripted alerts, convert those scripted alerts to custom alert actions.
 Scripted alerts are deprecated and might not work in future releases of the Splunk platform.
-See Convert a script alert action to a custom alert action in the Splunk Cloud Platform Developing Views and Apps for Splunk Web manual, but note that the script example shown for the custom alert action has not yet been revised to demonstrate dual-compatible Python syntax.
+For more information about custom alert actions, see Create custom alert actions for Splunk Cloud Platform or Splunk Enterprise in the Developer Guide on the Splunk Developer Portal.

 Public and private apps